Your Contract

 23.8

-No less frequently than on a quarterly basis and not later than the second pay period following the end of each quarter, each resident shall be provided with an accounting of the number and type of call stipends paid to him or her for the preceding quarter and the corresponding dates on which each call or shift was worked, together with any call stipends claims that were denied with the corresponding date.
+No less frequently than on a quarterly basis and not later than the second pay period following the end of each quarter, each resident shall be provided with an accounting of the number and type of call stipends paid to them for the preceding quarter and the corresponding dates on which each call or shift was worked, together with any call stipends claims that were denied with the corresponding date.

 PARO Business